|

 Even the most isolated inland villages are less than 20 minutes from the beach.

-It should be noted that temperatures in the mountains are generally much cooler and more pleasant than on the coast or on the plains.
+It should be noted that temperatures in the mountains are generally much cooler and more pleasant for holiday travel than on the coast or the plains.

 The subtropical to dry climate of Lesvos provides wet winters and warm, dry summers.